junxit/us-congress-bills-112/metadata.md

 - 2012-11-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6483)
 - 2012-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6483)
 - 2012-11-29 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2012-12-06 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2012-12-19 — Passed Senate without amendment by Unanimous Consent.
+- 2012-12-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2012-12-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S8230)
+- 2012-12-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S8230)
+- 2012-12-20 — Message on Senate action sent to the House.
+- 2012-12-21 — Presented to President.
+- 2012-12-21 — Presented to President.
+- 2012-12-28 — Became Public Law No: 112-222.
+- 2012-12-28 — Became Public Law No: 112-222.
+- 2012-12-28 — Signed by President.
+- 2012-12-28 — Signed by President.